mrcjkb/haskell-tools.nvim/README.md

 > [!NOTE]
 >
 > `haskell-tools.nvim` will discover DAP launch configurations automatically,
-> if `nivm-dap` is installed and the debug adapter server is executable.
+> if `nvim-dap` is installed and the debug adapter server is executable.
 > There is typically no need to call this function manually.

 ### Telescope extension